Sex Addiction Statistics – #24 Facts and Stats From Recent Survey Research, US & Worldwide. Answers to Relapse, Recovery and more

 3. Pornography Addiction

-Pornography addiction is characterized by an excessive consumption of pornographic material, leading to a loss of control and significant negative consequences in one’s personal and professional life.
+Pornography addiction is characterized by excessive consumption of pornographic material, leading to a loss of control and significant negative consequences in one’s personal and professional life.
 This type of sex addiction can manifest as a compulsive need to view pornography, a preoccupation with pornographic thoughts, and an inability to achieve sexual satisfaction without pornographic stimuli.
 As the addiction progresses, individuals may seek out more extreme or taboo material to achieve the same level of arousal, which can further strain relationships and contribute to feelings of shame and guilt.

 4. Masturbation Addiction